Trouble Man (1972 film): Production

 The film was written and executive produced by John D. F. Black, who had co-written Shaft (1971).
 Black, who had written for various television shows such as Johnny Staccato, hoped to cash in on the trend set by that film.
 This was the directorial debut of Ivan Dixon, who had become a director in 1970 after trying to hone his craft by asking questions when acting on Hogan's Heroes.

 Black and his wife were interviewed about the making of the film in 2019 for the podcast The Projection Booth.

 Critical reception

 The film was featured in the 1978 Harry Medved book, The Fifty Worst Films of All Time.
 In contrast, Complex included Trouble Man on its 2009 list of "The 50 Best Blaxploitation Movies of All Time".

 New York Times reviewer Vincent Canby described it as "a horrible movie, but worth thinking about."

 Jimi Izrael of NPR called Trouble Man "a strong film" but one that "never had an entry point for mainstream audiences to grasp."

+In other media

+The soundtrack of the film is referred to in the film Captain America: The Winter Soldier and the associated TV series The Falcon and the Winter Soldier as being essential listening for Steve Rogers in understanding the modern world as it is described as "a masterpiece" that "captures the African-American experience".